Geogith/Stock-Market-Data/README.md

  # PURPOSE:

 VBA scripting was used to automate a routine task.
 The scripting could be applied to any year for the same 2800 company traded stocks.
-Scripting was tested to ensure repeatibility and that it ran efficiently.
-The script takes the tediousness out of a repetitive task with the click of a button.
+Scripting was tested to ensure repeatibility and that it ran efficiently with the click of a button.